 Treating Gum Recession With Gum Grafting

 Gum (gingival) recession is a common dental health concern that affects many patients in the State College, PA area.
 Caused by periodontal (gum) disease, bruxism (teeth grinding or clenching), genetics, and other issues, gum recession occurs when the gums pull away from the teeth and begin to migrate away from the tooth.
 This exposes tooth roots, placing these structures at higher risk for damage and changes the appearance of the smile.
-To treat gum recession, our team is pleased to offer effective gum grafting procedures and the innovative Chao Pinhole Surgical Technique (PST)/Pinhole Gum Rejuvenation®.
+To treat gum recession, our team is pleased to offer effective gum grafting procedures.
 Find out more about how these solutions for treating gingival recession can cover exposed root surfaces and help bring health, comfort, and confidence to your smile.

 Are You a Candidate for Gum Grafting?

 Gum recession is often a result of periodontal disease, which damages the gums and underlying bone and causes the tissue to detach.
 But a receding gumline may also be the result of genetics, tobacco use, ill-fitting restorations, oral piercings, and habits, like teeth grinding or clenching.
 Even over-aggressive toothbrushing or using a hard-bristled toothbrush may contribute to gingival recession.
 You may be a candidate for gum grafting if you have signs or symptoms of receding gums, which include:

 - Triangle-shaped spaces between teeth